Interacting-cluster spin liquids with robust flat bands evolving into higher-rank half-moon phases and topological Lifshitz transitions: Abstract

 \section{Abstract}

 Classical spin liquids are disordered magnetic phases, governed by local constraints that often give rise to flat-band ground states.
 When constraints take the form of a zero-divergence field within a cluster of spins, the spin liquid is often described by an emergent Coulomb gauge theory.
 Here we introduce an interaction $\eta$ between these clusters of spins which compete with the zero-divergence field.
 Using a framework embracing both the connectivity matrices of graph theory and the topology of band structures, we develop a generic theory of interacting-cluster Hamiltonians.
 We show how flat bands remain at zero energy up to finite interaction $\eta$, until a dispersive band becomes negative, stabilizing a spiral spin liquid with a hypersurface of ground-state manifold in reciprocal space.
-This hypersurface serves as a mold for the apparition of the half-moon patterns in the equal-time structure factor.
+This hypersurface can be interpreted as an effective Fermi surface in the spectrum of the parent system, acting as a tunable energy selector despite the absence of particle filling.
+This effective Fermi surface serves as a mold for the apparition of the half-moon patterns in the equal-time structure factor.
 Our generic approach enables to extend the notion of half moons to the perturbation of higher-rank Coulomb fields and pinch-line spin liquids.
 In particular, multi-fold half moons appear when unconventional gauge charges, such as potential fractons, are stabilized in the ground state.
 Finally, half-moon phases can be tuned across the equivalent of a Lifshitz transition, when the hypersurface manifold changes topology.